Superstition Springs Center: History

 Superstition Springs Center was built and completed in 1990, and was jointly developed and owned by Westcor and General Growth Properties.
 The original architect was Rafique Islam.
 The Weitz Company, Inc. was the general contractor.
 When it first opened, most of the area surrounding the mall was open fields.
 At the time, it rested at the end of a freeway (U.S. Route 60), and was considered too far away from developed areas to be successful.
 However, since its opening, the area around Superstition Springs Center has seen significant growth; as of 2009, it held an estimated population of 337,000 in its primary trade area.

 In February 2002, the mall underwent remodeling to include exterior paint and lighting, interior paint, flooring, and lighting to create a new refined atmosphere with color, texture, and regional imagery.

 Originally majority-owned and managed by Westcor (two-thirds share, with General Growth Properties owning the other third), in 2002 Superstition Springs Center became part of Macerich's portfolio, with Westcor kept as management.
 In June 2011, GGP sold its 1/3 ownership in the mall (along with its 1/3 ownership of Arrowhead Towne Center in Glendale), with Westcor assuming full ownership.

-In recent years this mall has experienced additional growth with the addition of Ross Dress For less & Ulta Beauty into the former Sports Authority.
+In recent years, the mall has struggled to retain national chains causing the mall to rely more on local businesses to backfill the empty space.
+As of 2021, less than 50% of the mall's tenant mix is occupied by national retailers.
+The surrounding area has also experienced a decline in retailers including the Mesa Pavilions which is now mostly vacant and slated to be demolished for multifamily housing.
+Some attempts have been made to bring life back into the mall, including the relocation of Ross Dress For less & Ulta Beauty into the former Sports Authority.
+However, it is uncertain if this can help the mall attract new long-term tenants.